What are the COVID Emergency Grants?

-- Only students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), may receive emergency financial aid grants.
-If a student has filed a Free Application for Federal Student Aid (FAFSA), then the student has demonstrated eligibility to participate in programs under Section 484 the HEA.
+- If a student has filed a Free Application for Federal Student Aid (FAFSA), then the student has demonstrated eligibility to participate in programs under Section 484 the HEA.

 - Applicants must provide an explanation of expenses related to the disruption of NSCC operations and face-to-face classroom instruction due to COVID-19.

-- Applicants must be students who are currently enrolled in a degree or certificate program at NSCC for the Fall 2020 semester.
-Students who were enrolled in the Spring 2020 and/or Summer 2020 semester may also apply.
-Fall grants will be disbursed after the add/drop period since we need to confirm your enrollment before releasing the funds.
+- Applicants must be students who are currently enrolled in a degree or certificate program at NSCC for the current semester.
+Grants will be disbursed after the add/drop period of each term since we need to confirm your enrollment before releasing the funds.

-- The following NSCC students are not eligible for CARES Act Emergency Funding: International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program.
+- The following NSCC students are not eligible for emergency funding at this time: Undocumented students, International students, Early College students, Gateway to College students, any other dual enrollment students, any student taking courses towards a high school degree, and those students who are not enrolled in a degree or eligible certificate program.

 What to do next?

-Students must complete the CARES Act Covid-19 Emergency Grant application to obtain funding from the program.
+Students must complete the COVID Emergency Grant application to obtain funding from the program.
+Students are allowed to submit one appeal per term.

 - If a student needed a laptop because the college moved to remote learning courses, that would be an allowable expense.